Snakes77/quiz-night-app/USER_GUIDE.md

 **Picture Questions**:
 - Show images of landmarks, celebrities, objects, etc.
 - Questions are designed to work with the images
+- **NEW FEATURE**: When you select "Picture Round" type, a special option appears to choose how many images you want (5, 10, 12, 15, or 20)
+- Perfect for traditional pub quiz picture rounds - generate exactly 12 images for a classic picture sheet!

 ### Step 4: Edit Questions (Optional)
 - Click **"Edit"** next to any question to modify it